 4.b.2.c) Dominant and recessive genes

-The example of the evolution of the brakes in is fascinating because it makes one reflect on the real nature and instrumental behavior of dominant and recessive genes.
+The example of the evolution of the brakes is fascinating because it makes one reflect on the real nature and instrumental behavior of dominant and recessive genes.

 Concerning the Mendelian genetics examples, we have always speculated which of the genes would express if genes of both parents were dominant or recessive.

 We should bear in mind that the concept of a dominant gene implies discrimination against a character in the new being.
-We must, therefore, examine the possible causes of this discrimination, which will finally lead to a better, faster, or safer evolution.
+Therefore, we must examine the possible causes of this discrimination, which will finally lead to a better, faster, or safer evolution.

 Two types of genes exist for a particular characteristic of our vehicle: gene type B and gene type B+A.